-- (a) Amount of funds expended;

-- (b) Purpose of funds expended;

-- (c) Status of actions funded;

-(d) For new and expanded resources, the amount by megawatt, resource type, operational date, and expected lifetime of that capacity;

-(e) The frequency at which resources funded by DWR have been used and the extent to which they complied with the requirements;

-(f) In consultation with the CARB, estimate or provide the best available information on the emissions of greenhouse gases, criteria air pollutants, and toxic air contaminants emitted by the resources funded by DWR over the period since the previous report; and

-(g) Summary of contracts, grants, and loans issued.
+- Amount of funds expended; (a) - Purpose of funds expended; (b) - Status of actions funded; (C) - For new and expanded resources, the amount by megawatt, (d)resource type, operational date, and expected lifetime of that capacity; - The frequency at which resources funded by DWR have been used and the extent to which they complied with the requirements; - In consultation with the CARB, estimate or provide the best available information on the emissions of greenhouse gases, criteria air pollutants, and toxic air contaminants emitted by the resources funded by DWR over the period since the previous report; and - Summary of contracts, grants, and loans issued. (g)

-This August 2024 report details actions undertaken by DWR and funded by the ESRRF from March 1, 2024, through June 30, 2024.
+This December 2024 report details actions undertaken by DWR and funded by the ESRRF from July 1, 2024, through September 30, 2024.